Research Permits

 negotiation process on the access benefits sharing between the providers and the users of the

-the NEMA access permit and fill out the CBD and ABS Regulations 2006. - Once a Nema Access Permit is granted, researchers planning to capture wildlife can now apply
+11. Once a NEMA Access Permit is granted, researchers planning to capture wildlife can now apply

 Export Permit and Material Transfer Agreement.